Good Nutrition and Fad Diets

 - Focus on making healthy food and beverage choices from all five food groups including fruits, vegetables, grains, protein foods, and dairy to get the nutrients you need.

-- Eat the right amount of calories for you based on your age, sex, height, weight, and physical activity level.
+- Eat the right number of calories for you based on your age, sex, height, weight, and physical activity level.

 - Building a healthier eating style can help you avoid overweight and obesity and reduce your risk of diseases such as heart disease, diabetes, and cancer.

 - Use Nutrition Facts labels and ingredient lists to find amounts of saturated fat, sodium, and added sugars in the foods and beverages you choose.
 This cannot be overrated – see the FDA guidelines.
 Check that ‘syrup’ is not one of the top ingredients in your favorite foods.

 - Look for food and drink choices that are lower in saturated fat, sodium, and added sugar.

 - Eating fewer calories from foods high in saturated fat and added sugars can help you manage your calories and prevent overweight and obesity.